nasa-fornax/fornax-images/introduction.md

 ---
 # Latest Changes

-## 25.1106
+## 25.1110
-- Minor fixes and updates (pip in the jupyter environment; tractor install, uv pip).
+- Minor fixes and updates (pip in the jupyter environment; tractor install, uv pip, lsdb in ztf environment).
 - Updates to the deployment infrastructure.

 ## 25.1006